 Note: There are many sources for subsurface profile data.
 In near RT (usually within 48 hours), data from the Argo profiling float programme are made available through the Coriolis (France) and Global Ocean Data Assimilation Experiment DACs.
 Data from XBTs through the Ship-of-opportunity Programme, gliders, conductivity-temperature-depth (CTD) instruments, and pinniped-mounted profilers are pulled from the GTS and uploaded to the GTSPP Continuously Managed Database.
-Data with a higher level of QC are available through GTSPP from partners around the world for XBTs; from CLIVAR and the Carbon Hydrographic Office and the Biological and Chemical Oceanography Data Management Office for CTD instruments and bottle water samplers; the (newly formed) Animal Telemetry Network Data Assembly Center for pinniped-mounted profilers; and OceanSites for deep-water moored buoys.
+Data with a higher level of QC are available through GTSPP from partners around the world for XBTs; from CLIVAR and the Carbon Hydrographic Office and the Biological and Chemical Oceanography Data Management Office for CTD instruments and bottle water samplers; the (newly formed) Animal Telemetry Network Data Assembly Center for pinniped-mounted profilers; three regional glider data assembly centres (in the United States of America, European Union and Australia) for gliders; and OceanSites for deep-water moored buoys.
 There are other sources for subsurface data, especially CTD instruments, bottle water samplers, and XBT from research cruises, usually held by primary investigators or institutions.
 All of these sources are ingested, with original QC, into WOD.
 WOD makes the data available in a uniform format with an additional set of uniform QC flags.
 WOD and many of the sources make their data available to IODE ODP.